Mentoring organization application

 What steps will you take to encourage students to interact with your project's community before and during the program?

 We will be clear that community involvement prior to selection will be a strong factor for being considered for a proposal.
-Our experience last year taught us that those students with the strongest community/mentor involvement before the program performed the best.
+Our experience in previous years has taught us that those students with the strongest community/mentor involvement before the program performed the best.
 We believe that open source contribution is not solely a summer time affair.
 Students should be talking with mentors from the start in order to develop the adequate understanding and material required to tackle the proposal.
 This may include, but is not limited to, showing familiarity with an API, submitting patches, and reading papers and discussing them with mentors.
 We believe that a well considered proposal/mentor/student combination reinforces student engagement during the GSoC period.

 Are you an established or larger organization who would like to vouch for a new organization applying this year?
 If so, please list their name(s) here.